fhasan8/CS6220-Group4-TrojanDetection/NeuralCleanse/README.md

 We wanted to use this to help us convert our ONNX format models into TensorFlow but we obviously did not have good luck with this due to type/versioning conflicts between ONNX and the TensorFlow version of NeuralCleanse

-Since most of the code for this method is from open-source we list the opensource codebase statistics as mentioned in the Canvas assignment
+Since most of the code for this method is from open-source repositories we list the opensource codebase statistics as mentioned in the Canvas assignment.

 ## Opensource codebase statistics